kmdelahooke/Effaced_fronds/README.md

 This repository contains the code required to reproduce the analyses of:

-Delahooke, K.M., Liu, A.G., Stephenson, N.P., and Mitchell, E.G. 2024.
-Effaced Fronds: hidden patterns of early animal mortality (in prep/unpublished PhD chapter)
+<em>Delahooke, K.M., Liu, A.G., Stephenson, N.P., and Mitchell, E.G. 2024.
+Effaced Fronds: hidden patterns of early animal mortality (in prep/unpublished PhD chapter)</em>

 "surface_data_processing.R" takes a folder of .csv surface datasets and window coordinates, partitions taxa into 'well-preserved' and 'effaced' specimens and creates spatstat point patterns for future analysis.